 * Daniel Willingham's Why Students Don't Like School - Staff completed discussions about the importance of story, emotion, memory, context, and routine in building knowledge and creating lasting learning experience.
 Led to the school's initial discussions around reviewing the curriculum in light of the EIF in 2018-2019.
 We have implemented a predominately knowledge rich curriculum with important skills outlined in all individual disciplines.

 * Barak Rosenshine's Principles of Instruction - Staff trialled and implemented the full breadth of the principles with retrieval practice through daily, weekly and monthly review being the biggest change through a variety of strategies e.g. quizzing, self-explanation, demonstration through paired work - show another, explanation to another, write/sketch from memory, draw a concept map, label a diagram, tell the story of how..., summarising, create flashcards, mark my test, write the question, bingo etc.

-* Mary Myatt's Curriculum Gallimaufry to Coherence, High Challenge Low Threat, Back on Track Fewer Things in Greater Depth - Further research was taken into how to store knowledge in the long-term memory as a result of reading these texts.
+* Mary Myatt's Curriculum Gallimaufry to Coherence, High Challenge Low Threat, Back on Track Fewer Things in Greater Depth, Curriculum Huh, SEN Huh - Further research was taken into how to store knowledge in the long-term memory as a result of reading these texts.
 Throughout the books, staff noted the importance of vocabulary and this now takes high priority in every lesson.
 In order to support this further, staff outlined key vocabulary in our knowledge and skills document for each year group or phase of primary education.